poloclub/diffusiondb/datasheet.md

 2. **What mechanisms or procedures were used to collect the data (e.g. hardware apparatus or sensor, manual human curation, software program, software API)?** How were these mechanisms or procedures validated?

-	The data was gathered using a [DiscordChatExporter](https://github.com/Tyrrrz/DiscordChatExporter), which collected images and chat messages from each channel specified.
-We then extracted and linked prompts to images using Beautiful Soup.
+	The data was gathered using a [DiscordChatExporter](https://github.com/Tyrrrz/DiscordChatExporter) (Holub, 2017), which collected images and chat messages from each channel specified.
+We then extracted and linked prompts to images using Beautiful Soup (Richardson, 2007).
 Random images and prompts were selected and manually verified to validate the prompt-image mapping.

 3. **If the dataset is a sample from a larger set, what was the sampling strategy (e.g. deterministic, probabilistic with specific sampling probabilities)?**